 Total membership consists of 11 voting members appointed by the Secretary of the Treasury:

-One person specially qualified by virtue of his or her education, training, or experience as nationally or internationally recognized curator in the United States of a numismatic collection;
+One person specially qualified by virtue of his or her education, training, or experience as a nationally or internationally recognized curator in the United States of a numismatic collection;

 One person specially qualified by virtue of his or her experience in the medallic arts or sculpture;